 Proposed Amendments Published for Public Comment

 When an advisory committee recommends an amendment to its rules or forms, it must obtain the approval of the Judicial Conference Committee on Rules of Practice and Procedure to publish the proposed amendment for public comment.
 During the comment period, the public is encouraged to submit written comments and may also request to testify at public hearings on the proposed amendment.

 - Appellate Rule 25;

-The comment period is open from August 19, 2019 to February 19, 2020.
-Read the text of the proposed amendments and supporting materials:
+The comment period was open from August 14, 2020 to February 16, 2021.
+Read the text of the proposed amendments and supporting materials.

 How to Submit or Review Comments on the Proposed Amendments to the Federal Rules & Forms